labzero/guides/languages/css.md

 - Using Bootstrap in its entirety requires undoing a lot of its CSS
 - If client has an established, in-depth style guide, do not use Bootstrap
 - Some Bootstrap components require a rigid HTML structure, which might be at odds with what the designs specify

-## Headings
-Use `<section>` elements wisely and you will be able to regularly reset your heading numbering back to `<h1>`.

-Despite this, it is wise to add classes to heading elements since they can easily become subheadings.

 ## Use Autoprefixer
 Do not use Compass's vendor prefix mixins - [Autoprefixer](https://github.com/postcss/autoprefixer) takes care of all vendor prefixes.